 4. On the other hand, the second quarter GDP growth is tracking 2.8% according to the Atlanta Fed’s GDPNow.

 The NY Fed’s Nowcast, however, has Q2 GDP at 2.1%.
 Note that Goldman is projecting 3.2%.
-It will be interesting to see where US Markit PMI indicators come in for May – should know later this week.NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+It will be interesting to see where US Markit PMI indicators come in for May – should know later this week.NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.